Xenrathe/JS-ToDo/README.md

 # JS-ToDo

 ## To-do List:
-- Bug Related to drag event sometimes not firing
 - Button to clear localStorage
 - Responsiveness for different layouts (convert font-size to rem, etc)
 - Look at memory / graphic issue (causes hang? from animations?)